homestars/chewy/README.md

 ### Minitest integration

-Add `require 'hs_chewy/minitest'` to your test_helper.rb, and then for tests which you'd like indexing test hooks, `include Chewy::Minitest::Helpers`.
+Add `require 'hs_chewy/minitest'` to your test_helper.rb, and then for tests which you'd like indexing test hooks, `include HSChewy::Minitest::Helpers`.

 Since you can set `:bypass` strategy for test suites and manually handle import for the index and manually flush test indices using `Chewy.massacre`.
 This will help reduce unnecessary ES requests